Argentina and Turkey accounted for as hyperinflationary economies

 Hyperinflation

 The Group has applied IAS 29 Financial Reporting in Hyperinflationary Economies to its Argentinian operations from the beginning of the 2019 financial year and for its Turkish operations from the beginning of the 2022 financial year.
 IAS 29 requires that hyperinflationary adjustments are reflected from the start of the reporting period in which it is applied.
 For the Group’s Argentinian operations this was 1 September 2018, and for the Group’s Turkish operations this was 1 September 2021.
-In accordance with IAS 21 The Effects of Changes in Foreign Exchange Rates, the comparative figures for 2021 for the Turkish operations have not been modified.
-The adjustments required by IAS 29 are set out below:

 • adjustment of historical cost non-monetary assets and liabilities from their date of initial recognition to the balance sheet date to reflect the changes in purchasing power of the currency caused by inflation, according to the official indices for Argentina published by the Federación Argentina de Consejos Profesionales de Ciencias Económicas (‘FACPCE’) and for Turkey published by Turkish Statistical Institute (‘TUIK’);